DRTriton: Large-Scale Synthetic Data Driven Reinforcement Learning for Triton Kernel Generation: Training Pipeline

 \subsection{Test-time Search for Optimal Compositional Kernels}

-To further improve the performance of the model, we propose an effective test-time search for optimal compositional kernels when PyTorch program is too complex to be fit in a single Triton kernel.
+For PyTorch programs too complex to fit in a single Triton kernel, we propose a test-time search that identifies the optimal composition of partial Triton kernels.
 To achieve this, we employ a systematic search procedure over different fusion strategies.
 Given a PyTorch program with $n$ sequential operators, our approach proceeds in three stages:

-{\bf Fragment Extraction \quad} We decompose the program into all possible contiguous subsequences of operators with length $l\in \{1,2,\ldots, \min(5,n)\}$, where $n$ is the number of operators of the program.
-Fragments are extracted in order of increasing length -- first all single-operator fragments, then all two-operator fragments, and so on up to length 5.
-This generates up to $m = \sum_{l=1}^{\min(5,n)}(n-l+1)$ candidate fragments.
-For very long programs where this number exceeds 1,024, we limit the extraction to 1,024 fragments following the length-increasing order.
+{\bf Fragment Extraction.} We decompose the program into all possible contiguous subsequences of operators with length $l\in \{1,2,\ldots, \min(5,n)\}$, where $n$ is the number of operators of the program.
+Fragments are extracted in order of increasing length --- first all single-operator fragments, then all two-operator fragments, and so on up to length 5.
+This generates $m = \sum_{l=1}^{\min(5,n)}(n-l+1) = O(n)$ candidate fragments, making the extraction cost linear in the program length and thus affordable even for complex programs.

-{\bf Kernel Generation and Verification \quad} For each extracted fragment, we prompt our trained model to generate a corresponding Triton kernel implementation.
+{\bf Kernel Generation and Verification.} For each extracted fragment, we prompt our trained model to generate a corresponding Triton kernel implementation.
 We then verify the functional correctness of each generated kernel using the verification procedure described in Section~\ref{sec:verifier}.
 Let $m' \leq m$ denote the number of kernels that pass verification.

-{\bf Code Reconstruction \quad} For each of the $m'$ verified kernels, we construct a candidate hybrid implementation by replacing the corresponding PyTorch fragment with the Triton kernel while keeping all other operators unchanged.
+{\bf Code Reconstruction.} For each of the $m'$ verified kernels, we construct a candidate hybrid implementation by replacing the corresponding PyTorch fragment with the Triton kernel while keeping all other operators unchanged.
 This yields $m'$ distinct hybrid implementations.
 We benchmark each candidate by measuring its execution time and select the fastest implementation as our final output.
 This ensures we obtain the optimal fusion strategy among all verified options while maintaining correctness guarantees.